 On-premise software is generally priced on a license fee based on the size of the business or the number of users required.
-As a result, on-premise ERP systems generally involve a large investment up front plus annual maintenance along with upgrade costs.
+As a result, on-premise ERP systems involve a large investment up front plus annual maintenance along with upgrade costs.

 For both approaches, you also need to consider the additional professional services costs – implementation, support, training etc.

-When starting to strategise and select an ERP the final decision must always come down to what is best for your business model, future plans and of course the people within your organisation.
-As with everything in life, sometimes the cheapest option is not the best option just as much as sometimes the most expensive option isn’t the right one.
-Our advice is to dedicate some time and effort up front to drive out a robust business case which considers the total cost of ownership of the various options and can determine a clear ROI path.
+For many companies though, cloud ERP is not a viable option yet.
+Many don’t have the internet infrastructure to support it: so that’s another cost to consider.
+When starting to strategise and select an ERP the final decision must always come down to what is best for your business model, future plans and the people in your organisation.
+As with everything in life, sometimes the cheapest option is not the best option, just as much as sometimes the most expensive option isn’t the right one.
+Our advice is to dedicate time and effort up front to drive out a robust business case.
+Consider the total cost of ownership of the various options and determine a clear ROI path.

 Download our new ERP white paper – How To Identify When Your ERP Is Mis-Firing & What To Do About It – HERE